SM Spirituality Media

 Definition

 American Vipassanā teacher and clinical psychologist (b.
 1953) whose work fuses Theravāda Buddhist meditation with Western psychotherapy.
-She is widely credited with popularising RAIN — recognise, allow, investigate, nurture — a four-step practice for working with difficult emotions that has become one of the most-taught contemplative tools in clinical mindfulness settings.
+She is widely credited with popularising RAIN, a four-step practice (recognise, allow, investigate, nurture) for working with difficult emotions.
+It has become one of the most-taught contemplative tools in clinical mindfulness settings.

 written by editorial · revised continuously